pypa/packaging/docs/tags.rst

     This typically acts as the prefix to the :attr:`~Tag.interpreter` tag.

+.. function:: interpreter_version(*, warn=False)

+    Returns the running interpreter's version.

+    This typically acts as the suffix to the :attr:`~Tag.interpreter` tag.

 .. function:: mac_platforms(version=None, arch=None)

     Yields the :attr:`~Tag.platform` tags for macOS.